Skip to main content

 Frequently asked questions

-Can the public-order office force me to pay for the funeral?
+Can the Ordnungsamt force me to pay for the funeral?

 Yes.
-If you are subject to the Bestattungspflicht and fail to arrange the funeral, the public-order office orders the funeral ex officio.
-You receive the costs as an administrative decision.
-You can lodge an objection, but the funeral duty itself cannot be shaken off.
+If you are subject to the Bestattungspflicht and fail to arrange the funeral in time, the Ordnungsamt orders it ex officio (Ersatzvornahme) and issues the costs by Leistungsbescheid.
+You can lodge a Widerspruch and sue, but the Bestattungspflicht itself cannot be removed.

-Do funeral costs count as estate liabilities for Erbschaftsteuer (German inheritance tax)?
+Do funeral costs count as a Nachlassverbindlichkeit for inheritance tax?

-What happens if the deceased left a funeral directive?
+What if the deceased left a Bestattungsverfügung (funeral directive)?

-A funeral directive governs how the funeral should run (burial or cremation, place, sequence).
-It does not, however, govern who bears the costs.
-The cost liability continues to follow from § 1968 BGB and the Land funeral law.
+A Bestattungsverfügung sets out how the burial is carried out (burial or cremation, location, procedure), but does not regulate who bears the costs.
+Cost bearing continues to follow from § 1968 BGB and state funeral law.

 Practical knowledge on inheritance law, succession and tax planning - straight to your inbox: